john-eyespage/finch/README.md

 * simplifies code by using high-level TF interfaces: **tf.layers**, **tf.data**, **tf.estimator**;

-* produces lots of clean Notebooks to make life easy;
+* use Jupyter Notebooks to view results directly;

 * can be run on CPU in reasonable time;